How We Use Metrics At The Liberators

 “If all you have to go on our assumptions, opinions, and intuitions, it’s hard to be successful.”

 It would be too easy if we tell teams to do this, and not do so ourselves.
 So when we started The Liberators in 2018, one of the first things we did was set up an expansive framework to track everything that mattered to us.
 In this post, we give insight into how we use metrics at The Liberators.
-And how it prevented knee jerk reactions in responses to the Corona crisis.
+And how it prevented knee jerk reactions in our response to the Corona crisis.

 When are we successful?